 Systemic Constellation Work - My own Approach

-In this field, by now there are a huge variety of approaches.
-For that very reason I decided to learn for the past 8 years in intensive workshops, seminars and trainings from the masters in the field - AFTER a rich basic training with Douglas Economy (Access Your Essence).
+In this field, there is - by now - a large variety of approaches.
+For that very reason I decided to learn for the past 8 years in intensive workshops, seminars and training from the masters in the field - AFTER a rich basic training with Douglas Economy (Access Your Essence).
 Douglas was a scholar under Peter Schellenbaum, former Training Analyst at the Jungian Institute, (Psycho Energetics), in Switzerland.

 Out of this rich repertoire I created my own work of integrated coaching-art, which has at its centre the constellation of our inner parts - based on Graeme Coetzer's experiences with the Awareness Wheel.
 I concentrate on the sensual perception and detection of our individual and collective conscious and unconscious aspects of life - from somatic experiencing to feelings and emotions, thoughts and memories and so on.
 The Immediacy of Beingness, our self-confidence and poise, is experienced in a self-empowered way.

 In addition to this, I volunteer as a regional co-speaker and official functionary in our German Association for Systemic Constellation Work (DGfS) to support this precious work and to continue to advance and grow.